Flower Farmacy

 This article investigates the phenolic compounds, antioxidant properties and nutritional value of 12 edible flowers from northeastern Thailand "which have been long consumed as vegetable and used as ingredients in cooking" (88).
 The authors introduce the article by saying how high intakes of fruits and vegetables have been associated with a lower incidence of chronic diseases such as cardiovascular disease and cancer -- "health benefits attributed to the antioxidant capacity derived from the phenolic compounds present in edible plants" (88).

-"In Thailand, many flowers have been eaten since ancient times, and some have medicinal properties as well as nutritional value" (89).
+have medicinal properties as well as nutritional value" (89).
 Here in the United States, we are surrounded by a culture of convenience where many foods are processed and filled with additives and artificial ingredients, centered around energy and calorie content versus nutrition density.
 It therefore seems worthwhile to observe other cultures that do incorporate edible flowers into meals and find out more about their nutritional value.
+This article investigates the phenolic compounds, antioxidant properties and nutritional value of 12 edible flowers from northeastern Thailand "which have been long consumed as vegetable and used as ingredients in cooking" (88).
+The authors introduce the article by saying how high intakes of fruits and vegetables have been associated with a lower incidence of chronic diseases such as cardiovascular disease and cancer -- "health benefits attributed to the antioxidant capacity derived from the phenolic compounds present in edible plants" (88).

-Tagetes erecta
+Tagetes erecta |

-Twelve fresh edible flowers were collected from the northeastern region of Thailand for experimentation.
+Thailand for experimentation.
 According to the article, "phenolic compounds are a large and diverse group of phytochemicals, which includes many different families of aromatic secondary metabolites in plants" (88).
-"Phenolic compounds have strong in vitro and in vivo antioxidant activities associated with their ability to scavenge free radicals, break radical chain reactions and chelate metals" (88).
-The authors used RP-HPLC analysis to identify the phenolic compounds of edible-flowers extracts (93).
+"Phenolic compounds have strong in vitro and in vivo antioxidant

 The results: "the data of twelve edible flower samples in the present study indicate that edible flowers were a rich source of phytochemicals, with high levels of phenolic compounds and antioxidant activities" (96).
 The study revealed that, of the twelve varieties, yellow flowers exhibiting higher flavonoid content were likely to have higher antioxidant potential than other colors.
 With these results, the authors hope readers will utilize edible flowers as sources of phytochemicals but with caution as toxicity of the plant extracts with high antioxidant activity should be tested to confirm their safety for use as food additives.